Cannabis Meets Design

 Lighting is more than bland, fluorescent bulbs, it is a mood changer.
 Gone are the days of hideous fluorescent lighting creating a bland and boring palette.
 Cannabis retailers are reimagining lighting to enhance customer experience.
 From swanky chandeliers creating a high-life atmosphere to rustic pendants for industrial vibes, innovative lighting can sway customers to shop longer and ultimately increase purchases.

-There are a myriad of lighting sources to amplify your design theme.
+There is a myriad of lighting sources to amplify your design theme.
 Standard lighting may be sufficient for general areas, however a combination of different lighting levels and fixtures can change the tone of a cannabis retail space.

 Euflora’s Downtown Denver location lighting design pays homage to the city’s art and culture scene.
 With the use of track lighting, urban art featuring local artists comes to life.
-LED lighting illuminates display boxes to draw customers towards new and best selling cannabis products.
+LED lighting illuminates display boxes to draw customers towards new and best-selling cannabis products.
 Hanging glass pendants, modern ring lights and eye-catching neon signs embellish the checkout area, increasing visibility.

 Natural lighting from large display windows paired with heightened, exposed ceilings and warm wood tone floors, as seen in Serra’s Portland-based store, is the perfect combination for a natural ambiance.
 The cannabis vendor looked within its own name (which means greenhouse in Italian) to select its design.
 Inspired by its mission to transform the way people look at cannabis, the popular dispensary features a plant wall and lush greenery creating a calm, pure and stress-free environment.
 Smart lighting and mirror panels are also a great resource to mimic the outdoors if faced with limited space or natural lighting.

 Want a dark and moody aura?
-To create a dramatic space, think of high-end jewelry stores, accent lighting is key.
+To create a dramatic space, think high-end jewelry stores, accent lighting is key.
 Focal-point lights throughout the retail floor can be used to showcase rare and expensive cannabis strains.
 Make your shelving and display cases beam with LED light strips or choose dimmers to create a soft glow.
 Keep in mind that employee break rooms and bathrooms are often a missed opportunity to add unique lighting decor.

 Storefront Do’s and Don’ts